MCQ Bacteriology 51: Which of the following is generally not considered a potential agent of bioterrorism and biologic warfare?

 b) The organism requires X factor but not V factor

-c) The organism grow well on standard chocolate agar
+c) The organism grows well on standard chocolate agar

 e) The organism is susceptible to erythromycin